“Intelligence is the ability to adapt to change.”

 —physicist Stephen Hawking

 Fortunately, on the journey of wellness leadership, a saving grace is your unfailing capacity to adapt.
+Similar to how renowned physicist Stephen Hawking adapted to a serious health issue, our brains, body and psyche have been constantly adapting throughout our lives.
 This ability to adapt, enabling mind-blowing transformations such as a caterpillar to a moth, is inherent to every being, including you.
 Trust it.
-It has served you well thus far, from your first crawl as a toddler to the many roles you play as an adult.
-Your brain, body and psyche have been adapting every step of the way.
 Embracing your capacity to adapt can serve you as you navigate how to fully live and lead wellness.

 What Does It Mean to Be Adaptable?